-Today, the Victoria is still one of Germany’s top insurance companies, though few are aware that it was once headed by a businessman and lawyer with connections to the very top of the Nazi party and that it was part of a consortium that insured the buildings at Auschwitz.
+Today, the Victoria is still one of Germany’s top insurance companies, though few are aware that it was once headed by a businessman and lawyer with connections to the very top of the Nazi party and that it was part of a consortium that insured workshops at Auschwitz.

 Stolen Legacy is about one family, but the message is universal as thousands of families struggle to reclaim property stolen by the Nazis.
 It is never too late to honor the memory of our ancestors and fight for justice.